makkus/freckles/README.rst

    frecklecute ansible-task --become --task-name mongrelion.docker

-This will install docker with everything that is required on your local machine (check the `source code of the role <https://github.com/mongrelion/ansible-role-docker>`_ to see what exactly it is doing, and how, and which target environment it supports).
+This will install docker with everything that is required on your local machine (check the `source code of the role <https://github.com/mongrelion/ansible-role-docker>`_ to see what exactly it is doing, and how, and which target environments it supports).

 In addition to using the pre-existing *frecklecutables*, it's easy to `write your own <https://docs.freckles.io/en/latest/writing_frecklecutables.html>`_.
 Using the two tasks above, we could write one like the following (note how it's possible to make a cli option for the ``path`` var), and store it in a file called ``example.yml``: